Sunday night at Voodoo, Foo Fighters play without consequences, and Trombone Shorty was a star.

 It’s probably not fair to Grohl and Foo Fighters that the casual way that band inhabited all the space it could made me imagine dudes listening to the band with their bros before going out for a night that will end with them roophying some woman.
 Or blasting them in the car while driving around and shooting out windows.
 Or listening to them and high-fiving someone else in the office after creating a new attack ad that carefully distorts the truth without telling a lie.
 I could only hear it as the sound of bros being bros.

 Trombone Shorty’s set before Foo Fighters on Le Ritual was a less complicated success.
-Before Shorty, only the Preservation Hall Brass Band had played second-to-last on Voodoo’s main stage.
+Before Shorty, the only New Orleans act to play second-to-last on Voodoo's main stage was the Preservation Hall Brass Band.
 Frequently, locals play Le Ritual early and give way to national acts by late afternoon.
 But Shorty got a star time slot and played a star time show.
 He presented himself as a rock star and played a set made for that audience—as heavy as AWOLNATION before him, but without sacrificing any funk.

 Shorty didn’t compromise his history and culture, playing a show that was likely 50 percent instrumental with a lot of room for soloing and jamming inside every song.
 But he put them in terms rock audiences could get.
 He moved regularly from moments that were purely about musicianship that let tension build to moments of showmanship that released the tension and let the audience get fired up.